UdayRathod/terraform-eks/readme.md

 # 🌍 Wanderlust Travel App on Amazon EKS

 Wanderlust is a containerized Flask-based travel booking application deployed on an AWS Elastic Kubernetes Service (EKS) cluster using Terraform infrastructure-as-code.
-It showcases cloud-native best practices such as autoscaling, monitoring, and managed services.
+It showcases cloud-native best practices such as autoscaling, GitOps, observability, and secure image management.

 ---